 They also understand the importance of reading from a screen and how big blocks of texts can be intimidating—especially on mobile.
 So they vary structure, length, and cadence, paying attention to how an article is structured on a site.

 Building links and including both external and internal links is also key to SEO.
 Links inform a search engine that your site is a good source.
-Including links to external sources can also help as they have experts who are monitoring their traffic and these experts may pick up on your site driving readers to them and link back to you.
+Including links to external sources can also help as they have experts who are monitoring their traffic and these experts may pick up on your site driving readers to them and linking back to you.

 3. Understands formatting